moecherry99/AlexCherryFinalYearProject/README.md

 This code basically says if the player hits the '**Enter**' key on their keyboard, they will move with the **Move2()** function which will transport the player.
 The main thing to note here though is that the **text.GetComponent<UnityEngine.UI.Text>().text** element is being changed in this if statement.
 This changes two text elements : The objective text and the area text.
 This is a perfect example of how the UI elements are manipulated by key presses for the quest system.

+### Conclusion

 ### References
 [1] [Map Inspiration](https://elderscrolls.bethesda.net/en/oblivion) - For inspiration on the designed map
 [2] [Photon Engine](https://www.photonengine.com/) - Photon Engine for Multiplayer design
+[3] [Photon Diagram](https://doc.photonengine.com/zh-tw/bolt/current/in-depth/server-client-model) - A diagram for the Photon Engine layout and how clients connect to eachother.
 [Back to top.](#entropy)